Understanding Fascia and Dynamic Fascial Response™

 By Fropuff, Mysid

-If all of this, along with our complex pressure system is healthy, then the fascial fibers have the ability to morph, sliding in and out of themselves (see below photo of one fiber morphing into two) as our body moves.
-This happens even in involuntary movements like gastric motility.
+If all of this, along with our complex pressure system is healthy, then the fascial fibers have the ability to morph, creating the tensegrity our bodies need to perform and move freely.
 I believe that a broad, fascial approach, along with resistance and release, traction and compression and an active pin and stretch approach to bodywork stimulates the ground substance (and hydration uptake), fascial metabolism and fascial repatterining.
 This helps unwind taught, injured fascia and thus prolongs cellular life.
 Try lightly massaging your face wrinkles every day for a year and tell me what you discover.
 Take before-and-after photos just for fun!

 Dynamic Fascial Response™

-Dynamic Fascial Response™, a healing method developed by Chula Gemignani, a bodyworker in Nevada City, California, is a blend of structural therapies and foundational philosophy that produce a dialog of activation and response between the practitioner and the fascia.
+Dynamic Fascial Response™, a healing method developed in the last 15 years a bodyworker in Hawaii and Nevada City, California, is a blend of structural therapies and foundational philosophy that produce a dialog of activation and response between the practitioner and the fascia.
 The response in the fascia releases holding patterns in the fascial body and, as a result, both physiological and emotional changes occur.
 This method resources and repurposes stuck patterns and can heal trauma, relieve pain, improve posture and health and above all promote peace.

 This bodywork may involve passive or active client participation and at times may include Somatic NLP, a dialog process used to better resource unwanted behavioral patterns and for emotional healing.
 Students who are certified in at least 30 hrs of DFR™ courses are free to use the terminology Dynamic Fascial Response™ to describe their work after they have exhibited proficiency through demonstration or video.